Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Behavior Analysis

 \textbf{Reasoning Consistency. } We analyze the reasoning consistency of generalist models across each unit in \textsc{MathCheck}, and the detailed results are shown in Appendix \ref{sec-HeatMapGSM} and \ref{sec-HeatMapGEO}.
 We can see most of them show good reasoning consistency since they achieve similar scores on each unit, such as GPT series, Llama-3 series and Mixtral series on \textsc{MathCheck-GSM} and GPT series on \textsc{MathCheck-Geo}.
 This is an interesting finding as it substantiates our assertion: \textit{a model that really understands a problem can robustly work well on multiple related tasks}.
 Meanwhile, we also find that some models perform reasoning inconsistently.
 For example, Qwen1.5-72B-chat, Claude-3-Haiku and Phi-3-Medium show excellent performance on the solving task but much worse in other units of \textsc{MathCheck-GSM}.
 On \textsc{MathCheck-GSM}, Internet-VL achieves a high score of 40.0 on the original problem solving but decreases considerably when the problem switches to other robustness variants.
 These abnormal inconsistency behaviors of generalist models are highly similar to those mathematical models, revealing that they may conduct excessive decoration on original benchmarks.

 \textbf{Behavior on Different Complexity Levels.} We categorize the complexity of problems based on the number of reasoning steps of the original problems, and select representative models of varying sizes for evaluation, as depicted in Figure \ref{fig:complexity levels}.
 We can observe that the models' accuracy on the original problem solving fluctuates and does not show an obvious downward trend as the problems are more difficult.
-While the score ``All" shows a steady downward trend, it implies that \textsc{MathCheck} better demonstrates the reasoning skills and capabilities required when problems become difficult.
+While the score ''All'' shows a steady downward trend, it implies that \textsc{MathCheck} better demonstrates the reasoning skills and capabilities required when problems become difficult.

-\textbf{Behavior on Different Prompting Technologies.} We evaluate five prompting techniques including Zero-shot, Few-shot~\cite{brown2020language}, CoT~\cite{wei2022chain}, Least to Most prompting~\cite{zhou2022least}, and Plan-and-Solve prompting~\cite{wang2023plan}.
+\textbf{Behavior on Different Prompting Technologies.} We evaluate five prompting techniques including Zero-shot, Few-shot~\citep{brown2020language}, CoT~\citep{wei2022chain}, Least to Most prompting~\citep{zhou2022least}, and Plan-and-Solve prompting~\citep{wang2023plan}.
 The results of GPT-3.5-Turbo on \textsc{MathCheck-GSM} are illustrated in Figure \ref{fig:prompting technologies}.
 Overall, Chain of Thought (CoT) and Plan-and-Solve (PS) in the zero-shot setting demonstrate superior performance, though this is not consistently the case across all tasks and settings.
-In contrast, the Few-shot prompt generally yields poorer results than the Zero-shot prompt, particularly in Outcome Judging and Process Judging tasks.
-Our analysis of the model prediction results indicates that the few-shot setting tends to diminish and abbreviate the reasoning steps.
-Plan-and-Solve (PS) prompt also does not achieve satisfactory results, potentially due to its problem-decomposition method being less effective for tasks beyond Problem Solving.
+In contrast, the Few-shot prompt generally yields worse results than the Zero-shot prompt.
+Through detailed analyses, we find that the math reasoning generalization of LLMs is sensitive to Few-shot samples, which inspires us that Zero-shot with advanced prompt techniques (e.g., CoT or PS) may be a better choice in mathematical reasoning tasks.